juandavidzuluaga/doc-otobo-admin/content/communication-notifications/postmaster-mail-accounts.rst

 .. figure:: images/oauth2-009.png
    :alt: OAuth2 Azure Configuration

+   Please add a new client secret and note the value (not the secret id) as we need it later.
+It will only appear during the creation and you will not be able to see it afterwards anymore.
+Apparently Microsoft only allows a time of validity for two years max.

 .. figure:: images/oauth2-010.png
    :alt: OAuth2 Azure Configuration

+   Please click on Microsoft Graph (not on "Add permission") and add the new permissions in the table on the right.

 **Switch to ``API permissions`` and add ``IMAP.AccessAsUser.All`` and ``POP.AccessAsUser.All``**
 """""""""""""""""""""""""